sheng88/ihsmarkitproj/README.md

 2) Scala 2.12.1
 3) SBT 1.0.2

 Before running the program, the above software packages should have been properly installed on your computer.
-Their respective home directories, such as JAVA_HOME, SCALA_HOME, and SBT_HOME, should also have been added to the computer's environment variables.
-As well as their bin folders should also have been added to the computer's **Path** variable.
+Their respective home directories, such as JAVA_HOME, SCALA_HOME, and SBT_HOME, should have been added to the computer's environment variables.
+Their bin folders should also have been added to the computer's **Path** variable as well.

 ### How to run